-(3) Towards entrepreneurs, the Supplier’s offers are always subject to change and non-binding.
+(3) For entrepreneurs, the Provider's offers are subject to change and non-binding.
 Prices are quoted ex-works including packaging.
-If the Supplier and the Customer agree in writing that the Supplier's delivery or service will be carried out later than four months after conclusion of the contract, the Supplier reserves the right vis-à-vis companies to change its prices as part of cost reductions or cost increases due to changes in material prices occurring after conclusion of the contract.
+If the Supplier and the Customer agree in writing that the Supplier's delivery or service shall be performed later than four months after conclusion of the contract, the Supplier reserves the right to change its prices vis-à-vis the Customer (as entrepreneur) if cost reductions or cost increases occur after conclusion of the contract due to changes in the price of materials.
 The Supplier will provide proof of this to the entrepreneur on request.
 The entrepreneur shall bear all additional fees, taxes, freight charges or their increases which affect the object of purchase, unless mandatory statutory provisions require otherwise.

 § 3 Delivery, availability of goods

-The delivered goods remain the property of the Supplier until full payment has been received.
+(1) The delivered goods remain property of the Supplier until paid in full.

-(3) The Customer hereby assigns to the Supplier all claims and rights against third parties to which it is entitled from the sale, processing, combination, mixing or other transfer of the goods, including all ancillary and preferential rights.
+(3) The Customer hereby assigns to the Supplier the claims and rights against third parties to which they are entitled from the sale, processing, combining, mixing or other transfer of the goods, including all ancillary and preferential rights.
 The Supplier hereby accepts the assignment.
 If the delivered goods – regardless of their condition – are sold, processed, mixed or otherwise handed over to third parties, all third-party claims shall be transferred to the Supplier immediately upon their creation without further ado and in full.
 If the Customer is an entrepreneur, claim for reassignment shall exist only after complete repayment of the liabilities to the Supplier.
-If the Customer’s claim against his customer has already been assigned to a third party, his claims for reassignment against the third party shall pass to the Supplier.
+If the Customer’s claim against their customer has already been assigned to a third party, their claims for reassignment against the third party shall pass to the Supplier.

-(4) In the event of access by third parties to the goods subject to retention of title, the Customer must immediately inform the third party of the Supplier’s existing rights as well as fully inform the Supplier.
+(4) In the event of third-party access to the goods subject to retention of ownership, the Customer shall immediately inform the third party of the existing rights of the Supplier and shall fully notify the Supplier thereof.

-(6) The Customer is obliged to store the goods subject to retention of title professionally and carefully and to insure them sufficiently against loss and damage.
+(5) The Customer shall undertake to provide proper and careful storage of the goods subject to retention of ownership as well as adequate insurance against loss and damage.
 The Customer shall also bear the risk of loss, damage and destruction of the reserved goods.

-(7) For an entrepreneur, the following applies additionally:
+(6) For an entrepreneur, the following applies in addition:

 The delivered goods remain the property of the Supplier until all claims of the Supplier arising from the business relationship have been settled in full.
 This shall also apply if the purchase price for individual deliveries has already been paid.
 The Customer may only dispose of goods subject to retention of title within the context of proper business management.